 All About Potatoes & FODMAPs

-This Explore an Ingredient entry covers sweet potatoes, both brown skinned and purple skinned, as well as starchy Russet and Idaho-type potatoes (typically used for baked potatoes), and gold and yellow-skinned, red-skinned and purple potatoes, which are waxier and less starchy.
+This Explore an Ingredient entry covers all kinds of potatoes: starchy Russet and Idaho-type potatoes (typically used for baked potatoes), gold and yellow-skinned, red-skinned and purple potatoes, which are waxier and less starchy, as well as several kinds of sweet potatoes, and yams.

 The Good News – Potatoes Are No/Low FODMAP